Mangzhong: History and origins

-In Chinese, Mangzhong means "Grain in Ear."
-Mang means "grain," and is also synonymous with the word for "busy" (忙).
+In Chinese, Mangzhong means "Grain in Ear".
+Mang means "grain," and is also synonymous with the word for "busy".
 It signifies that farmers have to return to the fields and work intensively.
 "Grain in ear" also means that grains have matured.
 During this period, awny crops such as wheat ripen.
 As flowers withered away, communities held ceremonies making sacrifices to the "God of Flowers," showing their gratitude and eagerness to see flowers again the following year.
 This custom has died out, and can only be read about in ancient texts.
 Mangzhong is especially important for farmers, heralding a period of intense agricultural activity.
 A common saying from Guizhou illustrates this urgency: "If you don't plant rice in the grain in the ear, your planting will be in vain."
 This saying underscores the significance of timely sowing, as Mangzhong represents the peak time for seeding millet and serves as the deadline for various planting tasks.

 Physical phenomena

 During the Mangzhong period, areas around the middle stream and downstream of the Yangtze River enter the rainy season.
-Sensing the moisture, mantis appear, shrike start to sing, and mockingbirds cease chirping.
+Sensing the moisture, mantises appear, shrikes start to sing, and mockingbirds cease chirping.